 Make Spaghetti Alla Puttanesca

-Edited by Jan Margery Castillo, Anonymous, Lynn, Robbi and 3 others
+Edited by Jan Margery Castillo, Lynn, Robbi, Rebecca M. and 2 others

 This Italian recipe may seem difficult to prepare because the name "puttanesca" sounds very foreign, especially for newbie cooks.
 While it has many ingredients, this sumptuous treat is actually very easy to make.
 This could be your instant favorite!
 Read on to learn more about this delicious pasta and how to prepare it yourself.

 This dish looks and tastes so rich that you are tempted from the moment the sauce begins to bubble until it is placed before you on the table.

 There were many different stories about how this dish started, but the authentic story was explained by Annarita Cuomo in a 2005 edition of an Italian newspaper.
 This sumptuous dish started one evening in 1950s when Sandro Petti, an Ischian restaurer, was about to close his restaurant.
 He was short on ingredients but a group of hungry customers demanded Petti to make them a meal.
 They insisted and told him "Facci una puttana qualsiasi" which means "Any food will do, even something that is worthless as garbage".